+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: June 22, 2011 Revised Date: October 3, 2018
+Written Directive System June 22, 2011 October 3, 2018

-, , , , , , ,

 Title: Pages: Distribution:

 Social Networking 4 All Members

-Cross Reference: Chief of Police Appr oval
+Cross Reference: CALEA Reference Chapter N/A Chief of Police Appr Nathaniel Allen oval

-CALEA Reference Chapter N/A Nathaniel Allen

 To establish the Department's position of the utility, management, administration, and oversight of social media.
 This policy is not meant to address one particular form of social media, rather social media in general, to allow for new tools and future technologies.